pellegrino/node-upload-example/README.md

 It is a small project created to demonstrate non blocking uploads with a minimum set of dependencies.

+## Solution

+In order to conform with the requirements, my solution was to create a small web server which is responsible to handled file uploads and progress polling in an asynchronous fashion, so it can support concurrent uploads from different users.

+For the sake of simplicity and also due the restriction of only the port 80 being allowed, i didn't use websockets or socket.io, so my solution was to implement polling.

+At the clients, i've used custom triggers to create a publisher subscriber pattern, so i could handle those events separately from where they were triggered.

+### Points of interest

+To make easier to fast scan the application, i've highlighted here the main points of interest of the solution.

+For client side functions, check [public/js/upload.js](https://github.com/pellegrino/node-upload-example/blob/master/public/js/upload.js).
+In this file i handle the ids creation and most of the client side scripting.

+The trigger that informs that a given upload was finished is created at [/public/uploadResult.html](https://github.com/pellegrino/node-upload-example/blob/master/public/uploadResult.html).

+The server is implemented at [server.coffee](https://github.com/pellegrino/node-upload-example/blob/master/server.coffee).

+There is also a quite simple model [lib/models.coffee](https://github.com/pellegrino/node-upload-example/blob/master/lib/models.coffee) to represent uploads.
+That deals with storing, fetching and creating new upload's information.

 ## Techonology stack

 ### Coffeescript